mweagle/Sparta/content/docs/eventsources/ses/index.md

 Additionally, if the SES handler needs to access the raw email message body:

-  * Create a new `sesPermission.NewMessageBodyStorageResource("Special")` value
+  * Create a new `sesPermission.NewMessageBodyStorageResource("Special")` value to store the message body
   * Assign the value to the `sesPermission.MessageBodyStorage` field
-  * If needed, add to the `IAMPrivilege` an entry that includes the `sesPermission.MessageBodyStorage.BucketArnAllKeys()` Arn
+  * If your lambda function needs to consume the message body, add an entry to `sesPermission.[]IAMPrivilege` that includes the `sesPermission.MessageBodyStorage.BucketArnAllKeys()` Arn
   * In your **Go** lambda function definition, discover the S3 bucketname via `sparta.Discover()`

 ## <a href="{{< relref "#otherResources" >}}">Notes</a>